 This site also offers simulated trading for beginners who want to learn about trading basics without risking real money.

 It offers worldwide access to over 50,000 stocks and ETFs (exchange-traded funds).
 You can buy and sell stocks using actual market prices with no commissions or charges.
 You’ll also find quotes for currencies, commodities, and futures contracts.

 The simulator allows you to set up portfolios of stocks and track their performance over time.
 By looking at the chart for each store or ETF in your portfolio, you can see how your portfolio would have performed in any given month or year.

 TradingSim: This is one of the most popular trading simulators available today.
 It offers live trading accounts with real-time data from all major exchanges worldwide so that users can practice their strategies under natural conditions without risking any real money.

 The platform also includes over 30 technical indicators.
-It allows users to backtest their strategies over historical data so they know what kind of returns they can expect before putting them into action.
+It allows users to backtest their strategies over historical data to know what kind of returns they can expect before implementing them.

-The main drawback with this platform is that it requires an annual subscription fee of $99 per month.
+The main drawback of this platform is that it requires an annual subscription fee of $99 per month.

 The stock market is a complex system that can be difficult to understand.
 Stock Market Simulator is an excellent way for students to learn about the stock market and make decisions about buying and selling stocks.

 Students play as the CEO of a company and are responsible for making decisions on how to run their business.
 They must also buy and sell stocks based on current trends to make money.

 Yes, there are free trading simulators.
 The main difference between a simulator and a real account is that the simulator does not carry any risk.